AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 * `series-positive`
 * `series-zero`

-When you choose `series-negative`, `series-positive`, or `series-zero`, a marker is displayed on the series only if the value corresponding to its date is negative / positive / zero.
-Otherwise, the marker is shown on the X-axis.
+When you choose `series-negative`, `series-positive`, or `series-zero`, a marker is displayed on the series only if the value corresponding to its date is <= 0 / >= 0 / = 0.
+Otherwise, the marker is shown on the zero of the Y-axis.

 Some series types (for example, OHLC) suggest that each data point has more than one value.
 In this case, all positions except `axis` require specifying the value (data field) you want markers to be bound to.
 Use the {api:anychart.core.stock.eventMarkers.Controller#fieldName}fieldName(){api} method: